AdaCore/gnatstudio/docs/tutorial/projects.rst

 `prj2` icon, you will notice that the project `prj4` is displayed twice: once as a dependency of `prj2`, and once as a dependency of `prj1`.

-GPS can also display the graph of dependencies between projects: on *Sdc* project, use the contextual menu `Show projects imported by Sdc`: this will open a project hierarchy browser.
+GNAT Studio can also display the graph of dependencies between projects: on *Sdc* project, use the contextual menu `Show projects imported by Sdc`: this will open a project hierarchy browser.

 On the *Sdc* project, select the contextual menu `Show projects imported by Sdc recursively`.